matthewjberger/wgpu-example/README.md

 that uses [wgpu](https://wgpu.rs/) to render a spinning triangle, supporting both webgl and webgpu [wasm](https://webassembly.org/) as well as native.

+It also includes an [OpenXR](https://www.khronos.org/openxr/) VR mode with hand tracking, procedural skybox, and infinite grid.

 > If you're looking for a Vulkan example, check out [the vulkan-example repo](https://github.com/matthewjberger/vulkan-example)
 >
 > If you're looking for an OpenGL example, check out [the opengl-example repo](https://github.com/matthewjberger/opengl-example)